jyanqa/jyanqa.github.io/_pages/about.md

 I'm a Data Science graduate with a focus on Machine Learning and Natural Language Processing.

-At [KNIME](https://www.knime.com), I had the chance to work on research applications using AI and Machine Learning, e.g. [Does body size matter in Triathlon?](https://www.knime.com/blog/does-body-size-matter-in-triathlon) or applying [open source vision models](https://www.knime.com/blog/ai-in-sports-analytics-object-detection) for object detection and object tracking in soccer.
+At [KNIME](https://www.knime.com), I had the chance to work on research applications using AI and Machine Learning, e.g. [Does body size matter in Triathlon?](https://www.knime.com/blog/does-body-size-matter-in-triathlon) or applying [open source vision models](https://www.knime.com/blog/ai-in-sports-analytics-object-detection) for object detection and tracking in soccer.

 My master's [thesis](https://drive.google.com/file/d/1eVe5mFt36n26ADedGGOQgyazaaOQSimQ/view) at [ETH Zurich's LRE Lab](https://lre.inf.ethz.ch) explored the effectiveness of Large Language Models for predicting prerequisite networks in textbooks.